Sign In Register

 Safety Score1.0 / 5.0

-Hudson has an average annual temperature of 43°F (6°C).
+Hudson has a cool climate with an average annual temperature of 43°F (6°C).
 Winters average 13°F in January while summers reach 70°F in July.
-Annual precipitation is 34.1 inches.
+The area gets 270 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 34.1 inches.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 849 feet.

 Temperature